-On Monday, October 16, 2023, the Constitutional Court (MK) read 11 judicial review decisions.
-Some decisions were related to testing the constitutionality of the provisions of Article 169 letter q. of Law 7/2017 on elections, which provides an age limit of 40 years for presidential and vice-presidential candidates.
+On Monday, October 16, 2023, the Constitutional Court (MK) read 11 decisions on judicial review.
+Some of the decisions were related to testing the constitutionality of the provisions of Article 169 letter q. of Law 7/2017 on elections, which provides an age limit of 40 years for presidential and vice-presidential candidates.
 Law 7/2017 on Elections, which provides an age limit of 40 years for presidential and vice presidential candidates.
-One of them is Case No. 29/PUU-XXI/2023, submitted by the applicants PSI et al. The petitioners requested that the age requirement be returned to 35 years, as stipulated in the previous Presidential Election Law.
+One of them is Case No. 29/PUU-XXI/2023, submitted by applicants PSI et al. In this petition, the petitioners requested that the age requirement be returned to 35 years, as stipulated in the previous Presidential Election Law.
 Petitioners argued that the provisions of Article 169 letter q. are discriminatory, unscientific, and contrary to the original intent of the 1945 Constitution.
-Additionally, there was a petition from the Garuda Party in case no. 51/PUU-XXI/2023, which argued for the same reason.
-In this application, the Applicant requested an additional alternative requirement, namely, "having beena state organizer" to be able to circumvent the minimum age limit of 40 years.
+Additionally, there was a petition from the Garuda Party in Case No. 51/PUU-XXI/2023 which argues for the same reason.
+In this application, the Applicant requested an additional alternative requirement, namely "having beena state organizer" to be able to circumvent the minimum age limit of 40 years.
 All were rejected by the Constitutional Court.
-However, what caused a stir was the Decision No. 90/PUU-XXI/2023.
-A case that requested the 40-year age requirement for presidential and vice-presidential candidates can be ruled out if they have served as regional heads.
+However, what caused a stir was Decision No. 90/PUU- XXI/2023.
+A case that requested the 40-year age requirement for presidential and vice presidential candidates can be ruled out if they have served as regional heads.
 The Court gratuitously and inconsistentlygranted the petition.

-Before deciding on petition No.90/PUU-XXI/2023, the Constitutional Court emphasized that the age limit for presidential and vice-presidential candidates is an open legal policy.
-The Constitutional Court cited several previous decisions regarding age requirements for public offices.
-In several of these decisions, the Constitutional Court stated that the 1945 Constitution provides legislators with the discretion to determine the minimum age limit requirements in the laws that regulate them.
-However, on the same day, the court immediately changed its position.
-This can be observed in case No. 90/PUU-XXI/2023, where the applicant requested an additional alternative requirement, namely, has/is currently holding an office elected through elections, including Pilkada".
+Before deciding on petition No.90/PUU-XXI/2023, the Constitutional Court emphasized that the age limit for presidential and vice presidential candidates is an open legal policy.
+The Constitutional Court cited several previous decisions regarding the provision of age requirements in public offices.
+In several of these decisions, the Constitutional Court stated that the 1945 Constitution provides legislators with discretion to determine the minimum age limit requirements in the laws that regulate them.
+However, on the same day, the court immediately changed its stance.
+This can be observed in cases No. 90/PUU-XXI/2023, where the applicant requested an additional alternative requirement, namely "has / is currently holding an office elected through elections, including Pilkada".